 Falling asleep quickly is a challenge for some and a child's play for others.
-But not being able to fall asleep fast isn't the only frustrating thing; the anxiety that comes from not being able to sleep makes it harder to relax and rest back.
+But not being able to fall asleep fast isn't only frustrating; the anxiety that comes from not being able to sleep makes it harder to relax.

 Severe deprivation from sleep can have hazardous effects on the mind and body.
 And then tossing and turning becomes a routine at night, while days continue on a mindless snooze.